The Democracy Cohort

 The 2015/16 Crook Public Service Fellows worked with The Crick Centre on the theme of Democracy.

-Claudia is a policy researcher at Policy Network.
-For the past two years, she has been leading the Policy Network and Barrow Cadbury Trust project on ‘Understanding the Populist Signal'.
-This work has focused on the political drivers of populism – disillusionment with political parties, politicians and elections.
+Claudia was a policy researcher at Policy Network, whilst undertaking her fellowship.
+She lead on the Policy Network and Barrow Cadbury Trust project on ‘Understanding the Populist Signal'.
+This work focused on the political drivers of populism – disillusionment with political parties, politicians and elections.
 It considers if this discontentment can be alleviated through democratic innovations that rely on the principles of random selection and deliberation, and whether involving citizens more directly in political decision-making can help rebuild trust in politics over the long term.

 Claudia’s Crook Public Service Fellowship at the Crick Centre continued her research into democratic innovations, by piloting a citizens’ assembly.
-A policy paper on this topic is expected to be released in the autumn of 2016.
+Her book The People's Verdict was released in the May 2017.

 Tom Healey joined the House of Commons Service as a fast-streamer in 1993 and has divided his career between departmental select committees, scrutinising the work of government departments, and procedural work in the Chamber and legislation services.
 From 2008 to 2011 he was seconded to the Cabinet Secretariat as Parliamentary Adviser.
 He returned to the Commons as Clerk of the Home Affairs Committee, and is about to take on a new role in relation to the restoration and renewal of the Palace of Westminster, a major project which could involve the temporary relocation of one or both Houses.